SubZtep/gif-animation-preview/readme.txt

 1. Upload plugin files to the `/wp-content/plugins/gif-animation-preview/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Find Settings > GIF Animation Preview on your admin interface

 Preview images generated on the fly, first view of the posts might be slow

+== Frequently Asked Questions ==

+= Does plugin load gif animation directly with preview =

+GIF loads after clicking at preview, actually it makes pageload faster

+= Does it delete the generated preview image after delete the original post or original image? =

+No. It can't be sure you use the preview image somewhere else.
+If you don't need preview anymore you need to delete it by yourself from the media directory

+= Does it add any watermark on the preview image? =

+No, it only generated clean image with separated play button on the top

+= Does this plugin modify anything in my database? =

+No, everything is happening on the fly, once you deactivate, you get back your original posts

 == Changelog ==

+= 1.6 =
+* Admin interface for preview method
+* Started own fork of GifPlayer JavaScript

 = 1.5 =
 * Handle Wordpress's static preview